 Certain Plan investments are units of pooled accounts or collective trust funds managed by Principal Life Insurance Company or affiliates thereof.
 Principal Life Insurance Company is the Custodian as defined by the Plan, and therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan for the investment management and recordkeeping services amounted to \$16,217 for the year ended December 31, 2012.
+Fees paid by the Plan for the investment management and recordkeeping services amounted to \$28,169 and \$16,217 for the years ended December 31, 2013 and 2012, respectively.